 Lesson 5 – Statute law

 Describe statute law to students.
 Explain that statute law overrides common law.
-With the class, watch the Making a law and Passing a bill videos.
+With the class, watch the Making a law video.
 Show students the Path of a bill diagram.
 Ask students to write down the stages of making this type of law.

 Lesson 6 – Delegated law

 Describe how delegated law is made and can be overruled by Parliament.